UW-Macrostrat/macrostrat/services/column-footprint-editor/README.md

 Dockerization

-Add a known geometry-- like a basin geometry.
-Maybe have the ability to teselate it into n internal polygons.
+Maybe have the ability to teselate polygons into n internal polygons.

 Ability to copy the properties, i.e `column_name`, `col_group`, `col_group_name` from nearby columns..
 Maybe a suggester based on columns nearby.

 Move viewport to "next column without an column property."

 Export CSV

-Column groups need to be unique to projects--have a project specific column-group table

 Burwell Layer